Management Policies

 1. Basic Management Policies

 Based on the management philosophy of “always aiming to become the world’s No. 1 silicon wafer manufacturer by exceeding the expectations of our customers and stockholders, by promoting the welfare of our employees, and by contributing to society,” the Group has developed advanced technological capabilities that lead the world and the ability to roll out a wide range of products in manufacturing high-quality large- to small-diameter silicon wafers used in semiconductor devices.
 By taking full advantage of these strengths to create a stable supply capability, the Group seeks to contribute to the advancement of society.
 In particular, the Group focuses on improving its technological capabilities to meet its customers’ stringent requirements for quality and cost, promoting higher precision silicon wafers to support the evolution of various types of semiconductors.
-Through these efforts, the Group will try to maintain and improve its position in the silicon wafer industry and contribute to developing industries and improving the quality of people’s lives by, for instance, creating innovation, building smart cities, promoting energy savings and clean energy, and preventing global warming.
+Through these efforts, the Group will try to maintain and improve its position in the silicon wafer industry and carry out CSR and sustainability promotion activities based on the SUMCO CSR Policy, considering it our corporate social responsibility to value all stakeholders, including customers, stockholders, business partners, employees, and the global environment and society as a whole.

 Under these basic policies, the Group is committed to further strengthening its business foundations and meeting its mandate from stakeholders, aiming for sustainable growth of its business.